 - Technical support, live office hours, and several free training courses are available as part of the customer service package.

-- Lifter LMS features a sleek course builder, drip material, and quizzes, as well as options for all types of multimedia.
+- Lifter LMS features a sleek course builder, drip material, quizzes, and options for all types of multimedia.

 - Lifter LMS includes a course import and export tool, making switching platforms a snap.